elftvxq/react-native-crypto-price-tracker/docs/problems-and-notes.md

 # Problems and notes

-The project is only for recruiment use.
+The project is only for recruiment/personal use.

 ## 1. How to execute package？